Is your business secure from hackers and malicious attacks?

 Encryption through zip files, passwords and encryption software is a great security strategy.
 Even if your data is breached or stolen, the encryption will prevent your information being compromised.

 Employees should only have access to the data they need to do their jobs and nothing more.
 This is done to minimise the chances of deleting, copying or transferring data, and preventing unauthorised access.

 - Back up sensitive files

-Both onsite and offsite backups should be in-place to ensure you still have access to the data if your company’s system crashes, your data is stolen or destroyed, or your office location is jeopardised.
+Both onsite and offsite backups should be in place to ensure you still have access to the data if your company’s system crashes, your data is stolen or destroyed, or your office location is jeopardized.